- Timeline and Upcoming Deadlines

-Entries should be in 10-12 point font, with a left-hand margin of 1.5 inches, in PDF format.
-A contestant must use a pen name--entirely different from his or her real name.
+Entries should be in 10-12 point font, with margins of 1 inch, in PDF format.
+A contestant must use a pen name--entirely different from their real name.
 Please make sure that the pen name in your profile matches the one on your PDF.
 The same pen name must be used for all fall and winter term contests.
 This name should only appear on the title page, nowhere else in the manuscript.

 The PDF must have a title page on which shall appear:

 - The contest and area (e.g., the Arthur Miller Award--Fiction)